 Walgreens offers numerous opportunities at different entry-level positions.
-At drug stores, candidates may get employed as service clerk, beauty advisor, shift lead or pharmacist.
-At distribution centers, they may join as crew member, maintenance technician or manager.
+At drugstores, candidates may get employed as a service clerk, beauty advisor, shift lead or pharmacist.
+At distribution centers, they may join as a crew member, maintenance technician or manager.
 The common job positions at these stores are as follows:

 Sales Associate: A sales associate does not require any specialized knowledge.
 They have to manage stock, assist customers and maintain registers.
 They are employed on hourly wages ranging from $7 to $8.
 They may be promoted to higher designations depending upon their qualification and experience.